 Trail condition: Good, but the trail can get muddy in wet weather

-Accessibility: Not suitable for pushchairs or wheelchairs
+Accessibility: Not suitable for pushchairs, wheelchairs or bikes

 Facilities: Toilets, shops and pubs available in Cheddar